ETS-Next-Gen/pmss/README.md

-PSS
+Preference Management Style Sheets
 ===

 This is intended as a language for settings.
+The name might be a placeholder.
+Or final.
+Who knows?

 ![XKCD Standards Comic](https://imgs.xkcd.com/comics/standards.png)